What is known about the Coronavirus COVID-19

 - Consider adjusting or postponing large meetings or gatherings

-According to the Pima County website, that viruses like coronaviruses can be killed by following these cleaning procedures.
+According to the Pima County website, viruses like coronaviruses (COVID-19) can be killed by following these cleaning procedures.
 Using this process, most viruses and bacteria can be eliminated.

-- While the coronavirus is known to be air born virus, it can lurk for hours on high-touch surfaces.
-Be sure to have your janitorial staff clean all high-touch surfaces, such as counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, and tablets every day.
+- While the coronavirus is known to be an air-born virus, it can lurk for hours on high-touch surfaces.
+Therefore, be sure to have your janitorial staff clean all high-touch surfaces.
+Examples such as counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, and tablets every day.

-- For disinfectants to work, they need to be in contact (dwell time) with the surface for five to ten minutes without drying out to kill bacteria and viruses.
-If your cleaning personnel is not waiting 10 minutes per desk, the disinfecting process is not effective.
+- For disinfectants to work, they need to be in contact (dwell time) with the surface for 5-10 minutes without drying out to kill bacteria and viruses.
+However, if your cleaning personnel is not waiting 10 minutes per desk, the disinfecting process is not effective.

 - For a large supply of disinfectant, add ¼ cup of bleach to 1 gallon (16 cups) of water.
-Precautions when applying the sanitizing product need to be taken, such as wearing gloves or aprons and making sure you have good ventilation during use of the product.
+Precautions when applying the sanitizing product need to be taken.
+For example, wearing gloves or aprons and making sure you have good ventilation during the use of the product.
 Please note: cleaning products that contain chlorine bleach may discolor surfaces when left on for the recommended dwell time.

 But How Clean is Clean Enough?

 On March 2, the Wildhorse Casino in eastern Oregon cleared out thousands of customers within hours of learning that an employee had tested positive for COVID-19.
-The casino and adjacent hotel, movie theater and arcade closed for two days of deep cleaning.
+In addition, the casino and adjacent hotel, movie theater, and arcade closed for two days of deep cleaning.

 That same week, the North Star Mall in San Antonio closed for 24 hours of deep cleaning after learning that a person who tested positive for COVID-19 had visited several stores and the food court.
-A nearby elementary school was also closed for deep cleaning after it was discovered that one of the teachers worked at the mall.
+Also, a nearby elementary school was closed for deep cleaning after it was discovered that one of the teachers worked at the mall.

 In both cases, these businesses followed CDC recommendations for closing off infected areas and waiting 24 hours or as long as possible and then begin a deep cleaning and sanitizing process.

-CDC Guidelines for cleaning and disinfecting environments, including those contaminated with the coronavirus, require cleaning crews to be protected from potentially infectious materials and from the hazardous chemicals used in their cleaning tasks.
+CDC Guidelines for cleaning and disinfecting environments, including those contaminated with the coronavirus, require cleaning crews to be protected from potentially infectious materials as well as from the hazardous chemicals used in their cleaning tasks.